Alan W. Paeth

-Alan W. Paeth{pronunciation rhymes with “Faith”} (11 May 1956 - 3 June 2018) was a Canadian computer scientist and author.
+Alan William Paeth (/peɪθ/ PAYTH; 11 May 1956 – 3 June 2018) was a Canadian computer scientist and author.

 Life and education

 Alan William Paeth was born on May 11, 1956, in Seattle, Washington.
-He obtained a Bachelor's degree in Computer Science from Caltech and his PhD at the University of Waterloo in 1994.
+He obtained a bachelor's degree in computer science from Caltech and his PhD at the University of Waterloo in 1994.
 His undergraduate advisor was Carver Mead.
 His doctoral advisor was William B. Cowan and his doctoral dissertation was on Linear Models of Reflective Colour.
 He married Catherine Anne Person in 1983; she predeceased him in 2008.

 He died in Kelowna, British Columbia, on June 3, 2018.

 Career

-He was professor of computer science at Okanagan University in British Columbia.
+He was professor of computer science at Okanagan University College in British Columbia.

-As a PhD student he made major research contributions to computer graphics and has made seminal contributions in the field of Portable Network Graphics including Shear mapping.
+As a PhD student he made major research contributions to computer graphics, including algorithms for shear mapping and pre–image compression filtering; the Paeth filter implemented in the Portable Network Graphics (PNG) image format was derived from his work.